Eldritch Adept 5e

 Jason A. Engle - Wizards of the Coast - Grim Wanderer

-What is Eldritch Adept in 5e?
+Learn more.
+What Is Eldritch Adept 5e?

 One of the new additions with the release of Tasha’s Cauldron of Everything was an array of new feats that blended class features into a feat for anyone to pick up, barring some requirements.
 The feat in question today adds the ability to pick up Eldritch Invocations to any spellcasting class, but is it genuinely worth the spent feat?

-How does Eldritch Adept work?
+How Does Eldritch Adept Work?

 This feat does have a prerequisite.
 The character must be able to cast spells or have the Pact Magic feature to select this feat.